GMLC-TDC/helics-cli/web/README.md

 `npm` is required to install dependencies and build the package.
 All other dependencies will be automatically retrieved and compiled on-the-fly.

-To build the HELICS-cli Web Interface, navigate to the html directory within the HELICS-cli repository and execute the following commands:
+To build the HELICS-cli Web Interface, navigate to the `web` directory within the HELICS-cli repository and execute the following commands:
 - `npm install`
 - `npm run build`